South Korea has been in the midst of months of political drama.

 After mass protests in 1980, South Korea adopted a democratic process that allows its citizens to elect their President.
 However, several of the country's leaders have faced troubles during their presidency.
 South Korea's huge and powerful family owned businesses - known as chaebol, have been influencing elections and paying bribes to win favors.

 President Ms. Park has been accused of bribing South Korean companies to contribute to her campaigns.
-Samsung was to contribute $37 million alone, and the company's heir has been arrested.
+Samsung alone contributed $37 million, and the company's heir has been arrested.
 Additionally, Ms. Park is said to have accumulated $70 million via bribes.
 The justice courts were completely in favor of impeaching her, even though a couple of its members were personally appointed by her.

 What Is Next?